-Phase Description 1 OCOG sends Press by Name Accreditation Manual and related materials to each Responsible Organisation.
-2 Responsible Organisation completes Responsible Organisation Undertaking (ROU) and requests user account for the OCOG online accreditation system.
-3 Responsible Organisation collects all required personal information and photographs from representatives who will receive accreditation.
-4 Responsible Organisation completes and submits application for accreditation through the OCOG online system within the agreed deadline.
-5 OCOG confirms data validity with Responsible Organisation and facilitates security risk assessments and visa/entry authorisations.
+Phase Description 1 OCOG sends Press by Name Accreditation Manual and related materials to each media organisation.
+2 Media organisation completes Responsible Organisation Undertaking (ROU) and requests a user account for the OCOG online accreditation system.
+3 Media organisation collects all required personal information and photographs from representatives who will receive accreditation.
+4 Media organisation completes and submits application for accreditation through the OCOG online system within the agreed deadline.
+5 OCOG confirms data validity with media organisation and facilitates background checks and visa/entry authorisations.
 OCOG validates compliance with Press by Number quotas.
-6 OCOG prints PVCs of the fully registered representatives and sends to the Responsible Organisation.
-7 Responsible Organisation distributes PVCs to each individual before travel to the Host Country of the Games.
+6 OCOG prints Pre-Valid Cards (PVCs) and sends to the media organisation.
+7 Media organisation distributes PVCs to the holder before travel to the Host Country of the Games.
 8 The holder of the PVC proceeds to a validation counter or accreditation centre or the individual is invited to collect their accreditation from an accreditation centre.
 9 Accreditation is issued and validated/PVC is validated at a validation counter of accreditation centre and becomes a PIAC.
 The accredited person attains access to entitlement(s) granted by the PIAC.